mcneel/help-docs/_kr/flamingo/5/help/automate-rendering.md

 Each Batch job is based on a view saved in the model.
 Click on the Add item to select from a list of views in the model.
 All the other menu items will activate once a job is added and selected.

 #### 삭제
-Select and existing batch job.
+Select an existing batch job.
 Then use Delete to remove the job from the batch list.

 #### 속성
 Select an existing batch job, then use Properties to set the [Batch Render Properties](#batch-render-properties).
 Properties include file name, resolution, and number of passes for each job.